TKTL-SDN/SoftOffload/mininet/README.md

-In this file we illustrate how to use mininet and our test.py to simulate softoffload agents and clients
+Here we illustrate how to use mininet and our test.py to simulate softoffload agents and clients

 ## Requirements